Code-Institute-Submissions/websiteproject-1/README.md

 <h2>Deployment</h2>
 The project was hosted on Github pages https://thefiber.github.io/websiteproject/  and accessed / cloned via the url  git@github.com:TheFiber/websiteproject.git

-<h3>Credits</h3> Pawel Czerwinski and Ron Smith for picture on Unsplash.
+<h3>Credits</h3> Pawel Czerwinski and Ron Smith for pictures on Unsplash.

 <h3>Content</h3>
 •	Some elements were copied from W3schools, Bootstrap and Stackoverflow.